Doris Day

 Death2019-05-13

 BiographyDoris Day (born Doris Mary Kappelhoff; April 3, 1922 – May 13, 2019) was an American actress and singer.
-With an entertainment career which spanned nearly 50 years, Day was one of the most popular female singers of the 1940s and 1950s, with a parallel career as a leading actress in Hollywood films, where she became the leading box-office star of the 1960s.
+With an entertainment career that spanned nearly 50 years, Day was one of the most popular and acclaimed female singers of the 1940s and 1950s, with a parallel career as a leading actress in Hollywood films, where she became one of the biggest box-office stars of the 1960s.
+She was known for her on-screen girl next door image and her distinctive singing voice.

 Day made her film debut with the musical Romance on the High Seas (1948).
-She played the title role in the Western musical Calamity Jane (1953) and starred in Alfred Hitchcock's mystery thriller The Man Who Knew Too Much (1956) with James Stewart.
-She co-starred with Rock Hudson in three successful comedies, Pillow Talk (1959), for which she was nominated for the Academy Award for Best Actress, Lover Come Back (1961) and Send Me No Flowers (1964).
+She played the title role in the musical Calamity Jane (1953) and starred in the thriller The Man Who Knew Too Much (1956).
+She co-starred with Rock Hudson in three successful comedies: Pillow Talk (1959), for which she was nominated for the Academy Award for Best Actress, Lover Come Back (1961) and Send Me No Flowers (1964).
 Day also worked with James Garner on both Move Over, Darling (1963) and The Thrill of It All (1963) and starred alongside Clark Gable, Cary Grant, James Cagney, David Niven, Ginger Rogers, Jack Lemmon, Ronald Reagan, Rex Harrison, Myrna Loy, and Rod Taylor in various films.
 After ending her film career in 1968, she starred in her own television sitcom The Doris Day Show (1968–1973).

 Biography from the Wikipedia article Doris Day.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.